Katie85/www.thecomfortcupboard.com.au/_posts/2020-08-16-ferrero-noshares.md

 Roll the balls in the gold leaf.
 These make a great gift idea\!

-\*Disclaimer: gold leaf is a nightmare to work with.
-Google some tutorials on how to work use it.
+\*Disclaimer: gold leaf can be a nightmare to work with.
+Your best bet is Youtube tutorials.

 &nbsp;